 The officer, who was not identified, was gunned down at in Riyad, about 80km southwest of Kirkuk.

 About 30km further south, a feeder pipeline that runs from the northern oil fields to the Beiji refinery was also breached on Thursday morning, police said.
+But the problem was not expected to affect operations at the refinery which sits about 200km north of Baghdad and is fed by other feeder lines.

 Interior Ministry officials in the capital said the line was damaged as a result of an explosion, but Iraqi National Guard officials in the north said the source of the damage was not yet known.

 “The fire is now out,” said Brigadier Anwar Mohammed.
-Witnesses at the scene reported that pools of crude oil surrounded the pipeline and that smoke continued to billow from the line, though flames were no longer visible.—Sapa-AP
+Witnesses at the scene reported that pools of crude oil surrounded the pipeline and that smoke continued to billow from the line, though flames were no longer visible. — Sapa-AP